 They are low maintenance, have low startup costs and require little intervention.
-As long as you have clean water out at all times, fresh food daily and a clean and secure coop your chickens will be pretty self-sufficient.
+As long as you have clean water out at all times, fresh food daily, and a clean and secure chicken coop your hens will be pretty self-sufficient.

-There are a few times however when we do have to step in and henpecking is one of those times.
+There are a few times, however, when we do have to step in and henpecking is one of those times.